About USC Gould

 - College of Commercial Arbitrators

 - Chartered Institute of Arbitrators, North America Branch

 - Northern California International Arbitration Club

 - Silicon Valley Arbitration and Mediation Center

 - USC Gould Center for Transnational Law and Business

 Become a sponsor

-By becoming a sponsor, you will support the training activities and the larger educational mission of the USC Gould School of Law Center for Dispute Resolution.
-You will also receive discounted rates for partners and associates, as well as networking and branding opportunities in the ADR community.
-For more information, contact email@example.com.
+By becoming a sponsor, you will support the training activities and the larger educational mission of the USC Gould Center for Dispute Resolution.
+You will also receive discounted rates for partners and associates, and networking and branding opportunities in the ADR community.
+For more information, contact firstname.lastname@example.org.

 Welcome and Opening Remarks